 Catering in the education sector is no longer just about serving meals — it’s about supporting learning, promoting health, building community, and delivering sustainable, modern food experiences.
 In the second of our public sector catering events ‘Feeding the Future: Rethinking Catering in Education’ will explore the trends and key issues affecting catering in Schools, Colleges and Universities

-| 9.00am | Arrival, Refreshments and Networking |
+| 9.00am | Arrival and Refreshments |

 | 9.30am | Seated Continental Breakfast |

-| 10.15am | Seated Full English Breakfast |
+| 10.00am | Seated Full English Breakfast |

 | 10.45am | Refreshments and Networking |

-| 11.15am | Panel discussion with audience Q&A |
+| 11.30am | Panel Discussion plus audience Q&A |

-| 12.30pm | Cash bar in the Rotunda and Terrace / Guests Depart |
+| 12.30pm | Cash bar in the Rotunda and Networking on the Terrace / Guests Depart |

 Taking place in the heart of the vibrant Kings Cross area of London overlooking the Regents Canal this event brings together an expert panel of speakers focussing on the trends within Education Catering and how caterers have made a positive impact within the education catering sector.
-Our speakers confirmed to date are:-
+Our speakers are:-

 One of the key areas to be discussed is what the proposed new government food standards mean for schools and caterers moving forward.
 The new food standards aim to make school meals healthier, lower in sugar, higher in fibre, and more aligned with modern nutrition guidance.
 They focus on improving children’s health, reducing processed foods, and ensuring consistency across all schools.
 The Department for Education describes the update as “the most ambitious overhaul of school food in a generation,” however catering providers have raised concerns about the financial pressures of implementing healthier, more labour‑intensive menus without additional funding.